iftyzubaer/pokenav-app/README.md

 - Task 7: **Salah** implemented the BMI calculator (average and categorization).
 - Task 8: **Ifty** implemented the fitness and health tracker (average and standard deviation).
 - Task 9: Each member implemented the error handling for their own tasks.
 - Code Review / Project Review: **Ifty** also acted as the reviewer for the project.
+This also included helping group members debug and improve their tasks when needed, to ensure that the entire project was consistent and working correctly.

 ---